CartoDB/documentation/app/content/google-maps/getting-started.md

 ## Getting started

-In this guide, you will learn the basics of visualizing a CARTO dataset with the [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview).
-There are no previous requirements to complete this guide, but a basic knowledge of Google Maps Javascript API would be helpful.
+CARTO provides a powerful way to visualize data from your datawarehouse with [Google Maps Javascript API](https://developers.google.com/maps/documentation/javascript/overview).
+By utilizing the CartoLayer class of deck.gl you can bring data from a table, a tileset or even a SQL directly all from JS.

-After completing this guide, you will have your first Google Maps API map with a CARTO dataset!
+After completing this guide, you will have your first Google Maps API map with data from your datawarehouse!

 <iframe
     id="getting-started-final-result"